 Next we compute the $\Gamma$-cohomology of the motivic cooperations of $\KGL$. \begin{theorem} \begin{itemize} \item[i)] There is an isomorphism

 \item[ii)] For all $s\ge 2$,

 \end{itemize} \end{theorem} \begin{proof} \begin{itemize} \item[i)] By the definition of $\Gamma$-cohomology and the results in this Subsection there are isomorphisms

 \item[ii)] This follows from i) since $\Z$ has global dimension $1$. \end{itemize} \end{proof} \begin{remark} It is an exercise to compute $\RRR\Hom_\Z(\Q,-)$ applied to finitely generated abelian groups.
-This explicates our Gamma-cohomology computation in cohomological degrees $0$ and $1$ for base schemes with finitely generated algebraic $K$-groups, e.g.~finite fields and number rings.
+This makes our $\Gamma$-cohomology computation explicit in cohomological degrees $0$ and $1$ for base schemes with finitely generated algebraic $K$-groups, e.g., finite fields and number rings.
 The computation $\RRR\Hom_\Z(\Q,\Z)\simeq{\hat{\Z}/\Z}[1]$ shows our results imply \cite[Corollary 5.2]{bakerrichter}. \end{remark}